Blaizzy/mlx-embeddings/docs/Manpage.md

 - `HOMEBREW_NO_BOOTSNAP`
   <br>If set, do not use Bootsnap to speed up repeated `brew` calls.

-- `HOMEBREW_NO_BOTTLE_SOURCE_FALLBACK`
-  <br>If set, fail on the failure of installation from a bottle rather than falling back to building from source.

 - `HOMEBREW_NO_INSTALLED_DEPENDENTS_CHECK`
   <br>If set, do not check for broken dependents after installing, upgrading or reinstalling formulae.